 - Capable of printing engineering-grade materials (ABS, Nylon, etc.)

 - Easy to manufacture: No access to NC-Machines

-The requirements listed above manly originate from the fact that I need the printer to be big enough to produce highly integrated (high quality) parts for my drone(s).
-At the same time it needs to fit inside something like a kitchen cabinet since this is the only place where I can store the printer for now.
+The requirements listed above mainly originate from the fact that I need the printer to be big enough to produce highly integrated (high quality) parts for my drone(s).
+At the same time, it needs to fit inside something like a kitchen cabinet since this is the only place where I can store the printer for now.

-After some research I found that none of the commercially available printers like the RailCore, Ultimaker 3, Zortrax M-series or Prusa can fulfill all those requirements.
+After some research, I found that none of the commercially available printers like the RailCore, Ultimaker 3, Zortrax M-series or Prusa can fulfil all those requirements.
 The RailCore II 300ZL seems to be a nice machine, but with shipping and up to 19% import duty to Germany I felt like it is a bit expensive.